 Is Roborock a good brand?

 Yes, Roborock is a great brand, trusted by thousands of thousands of customers all over the world.
-Although the company is relatively new, only launched in 2014, it has been able to establish itself as one the trusted brands in the world.
+Although the company is relatively new and only launched in 2014, it has been able to establish itself as one of the most trusted brands in the world.
 The company is known for its top-of-the-line robot vacuums on the market.
 The company’s products, especially starting from S5 upward are brilliant mopping robots with a reliable vacuum.